TheArkive/ahk-pi/README.md

 * WILL NOT create a separate `.ahk2` extension or any other extension besides `.ahk`.
 * WILL NOT automatically download new versions.

-The user may be prompted to specify a program to associate before everything works nicely.
+If you install/activate AutoHotkey, and then move your AHK folder, then you may be prompted to specify a program to associate before everything works nicely.
 This shouldn't happen.
-I haven't has this problem yet.
-Let me know if you do.
+Just click the uninstall button, and then reinstall/activate your desired version of AutoHotkey.

 Some of these features may change or be added in the future.

-One more thing this program will not do is circumvent User Account Control settings.
+This program will NOT circumvent User Account Control settings.
 If you leave UAC enabled, then you will likely be prompted when this program tries to write to the registry.
 I leave it to the user to decide how to manage their UAC settings.

 I may take some hints from the `Installer.ahk` and attempt to work around this, but this program does enough in the registry (for my preference).